gibbok/vim-cheat-sheet/README.md

 | _ | move to the current line (useful for making commands line-based) |
 | *[char] | jump to the next instance of the word under [char] |
 | #[char] | jump to the previous instance of the word under [char] |

+### Others
+Capital V selects the current line in one key stroke; two, if you include the "shift" in shift+v.

+copy the line: yy
+delete the line: dd
+indent the line: >> or <<
+select the current paragraph: Vap or Vip delete from the current line to the end of the file 0dg highlight the current line to see where my cursor is: use :set cursorline in .vimrc file